pcolladosoto/pcolladosoto.github.io/content/posts/img-mod.md

 title: "Persistently modifying an operating system image"
 tags: ["fdisk", "mount", "partitions", "raspberrypi", "bash"]
 date: "2022-04-26"
+summary: "Images provided by manufacturers don't always hit the spot: they just need a bit of pizzazz!"
 ---

 # Why would we want to do this?